-On behalf of the undersigned banking trade associations, we urge you to support FY 2024 funding for the Community Development Financial Institutions (CDFI) Fund of the U.S. Department of the Treasury.
-Specifically, we ask you to support \$500 million for the CDFI Fund, which includes a \$50 million allocation for the Bank Enterprise Award (BEA) Program.
-The request for the CDFI Fund represents a necessary increase in funding over levels approved in the FY 2023 appropriations act, and it is justified by the significant demand and over subscription of the programs.
-The Biden Administration's budget proposes only \$341 million for the CDFI Fund, a modest increase which does not begin to meet the needs of the underserved communities it supports.
+On behalf of the undersigned banking trade associations, we urge you to support FY 2025 funding for the Community Development Financial Institutions (CDFI) Fund of the U.S. Department of the Treasury.
+Specifically, we ask you to support \$341 million for the CDFI Fund, which includes a \$40 million allocation for the Bank Enterprise Award (BEA) Program.
+The topline request for the CDFI Fund represents a necessary increase in funding over levels approved in the FY 2024 appropriations act, and it is justified by the significant demand and over subscription of the programs.
+The Biden Administration's budget proposes only \$325 million for the CDFI Fund, a modest increase which does not begin to meet the needs of the underserved communities it supports.

-The \$500 million request in CDFI funding is modest relative to the size and scope of the regulated depository CDFI industry.
-According to 2021 data, regulated CDFIs alone hold approximately \$307 billion in total assets, and we estimate total industry assets (including loan funds and venture capital funds) to be close to \$340 billion.
-The \$500 million request therefore represents an extremely modest percentage of total CDFI industry assets.
-This capital, however, is critically important to the communities CDFIs serve.
-The monies will leverage up to 12-times the \$1 billion in private capital (or \$12 billion) that will be channeled to local businesses, nonprofits, and others to help vulnerable communities.
+The \$341 million request in CDFI funding is modest relative to the size and scope of the CDFI industry.
+According to the Federal Reserve Board of New York, as of Q1 2023, 1,487 CDFIs collectively held approximately \$452 billion in total assets.
+These monies are critically important: The \$341 million will leverage up to 12-times its initial value in private capital and be channeled to local businesses, nonprofits, and others to help vulnerable communities.